-Personal injury* compensation claim awards depend on the seriousness of the accident/injury, the consequences of the injury and the losses incurred as a result of the accident/injury.
+Personal injury* compensation awards depend on the seriousness of the accident/injury, the consequences of the injury and the losses incurred as a result of the accident/injury.
 In most personal injury claims* losses are grouped into two categories when calculating the claim: “general damages” & “special damages”.

-- Special damages refer to your “out of pocket expenses” for example, loss of earnings, medical bills, travel expenses, future losses, future treatment costs etc.
+- Special damages refer to your “out of pocket expenses”.
+For example, loss of earnings, medical bills, travel expenses, future losses, future treatment costs etc.

-How can I make a personal injury claim *?
+How can I make a claim *?

 When making a claim for an accident it is strongly advisable to do so with the assistance of a solicitor specialising in personal injury* law.
 Your solicitor‘s experience and expertise will prove to be invaluable.
 It will make the experience less daunting for you.
 This will allow you more time to focus on getting yourself back on track!